hashbang/hashbangctl/README.md

 * Current
   * Users can ssh in and get a form to create a user (does nothing yet)
+  * If incoming ssh key not detected, direct users to run ssh-keygen
+  * Prefills form with username and ssh key from incoming connection
 * Future
-  * Will prefill form with username and ssh keys from incoming connection
   * Will randomly set a server but allow users to change it
-  * If incoming ssh key not detected, direct users to run our key setup script
   * If incoming ssh key detected and account exists, direct to management menu
     * Allow users to change their details in UserDB, manage keys, etc
   * Abuse mitigation